 How does NCMIC’s policy work with this new law?

-Under the new law, your malpractice coverage and license will follow you from your primary practice state to secondary states when you’re treating an athlete or athletic team and meet the conditions of the law and your policy.
+Under this law, your malpractice coverage and license will follow you from your primary practice state to secondary states when you’re treating an athlete or athletic team and meet the conditions of the law and your policy.

 Does the new law apply to me?